 - Facilitating proprietary token/coin sales and registered and unregistered digital rights offerings.

-- Counseling on the development of new digital currencies and regulatory concerns.
+- Counseling on the development of new digital currencies, NFTs and regulatory concerns.

 - Advising on mining activities and related software development.